ItalyPaleAle/le-cert-server/README.md

 - 📢 Clients automatically receive renewed certificates on their next API request

 **How it helps you:**

 - No manual renewal workflows or reminders needed
 - Prevents service outages from expired certificates
 - Works seamlessly across all your servers—renew once, available everywhere

 ## Security & Best Practices

-Certificate Server is designed with security as a priority:
+le-cert-server is designed with security as a priority:

 - **Centralized Credentials**: DNS provider credentials are stored only on the Certificate Server, not on client nodes
-- **OAuth2/OIDC Authentication**: Industry-standard authentication with automatic token validation using JWKS
+- **Flexible Authentication**: Simple PSK for most use cases, or JWT/OIDC for advanced scenarios
 - **HTTPS API**: All communication is encrypted with TLS
 - **Audit Trail**: All certificate requests and renewals are logged
 - **Least Privilege**: Client nodes only need API access, not DNS provider credentials

 ### Security Checklist

-- ✅ Use OAuth2/OIDC with a trusted provider (not simple bearer tokens)
+- ✅ Use strong, randomly-generated API keys (PSK) or JWT authentication
-- ✅ Deploy Certificate Server on a trusted, isolated network segment
+- ✅ Deploy le-cert-server on a trusted, isolated network segment
 - ✅ Use production Let's Encrypt (not staging) only after testing
 - ✅ Protect the config file with appropriate file permissions (600 or 640)
-- ✅ Use a dedicated service account for the Certificate Server process
+- ✅ Use a dedicated service account for the le-cert-server process
 - ✅ Enable firewall rules to restrict API access to known client IPs if possible
 - ✅ Regularly backup the SQLite database to preserve certificate cache
 - ✅ Monitor logs for unauthorized access attempts
+- ✅ Rotate API keys periodically
+- ✅ Use TLS certificates for the server (can be self-signed for internal use)

 ## API Client Examples